igorski/kosm/README.md

 and to be available to work on Google Plays latest platform requirements, but the code base goes back quite a few years.
 Heck, it was originally built for Android 2.3.

+Kosm is in maintenance mode.
+It will receive updates whenever Google Play's policies indicate that a change is necessary to keep the app available.

 ### MWEngine audio engine

 Kosm is built on top of MWEngine, an open source audio engine for Android by igorski.
 MWEngine is